Strategic co-production

 PPIJ projects

 We ran three co-production workshops in community settings which included migrant women and those from settled local communities.
 One workshop was run in Arabic with community and professional interpreters.
+A final workshop brought together community leaders, community midwives and the representatives from the local maternity voices partnerships to identify topics for easy read and video information.
+The final resources signposted local support and PIF TICK certified information from Tommy's.
+All resources were translated into the 10 languages most frequently spoken by Sussex maternity service users.

 Scleroderma and Raynaud’s UK – Information for people with the rare condition scleroderma

-The process was used to gather insight from people living with scleroderma and healthcare professionals.
+The PPIJ process was used to gather insight from people living with scleroderma and healthcare professionals.
 We used a range of techniques including virtual focus groups and interviews.
 These identified priority areas of need for SRUK to co-create new information.
 These were then developed and reviewed in a series of virtual focus groups with patients and healthcare professionals.

 Nottingham and Nottinghamshire ICS – Shared Decision Making project in partnership with the Patients Association

 The process was used to map the information journey across the complex MSK care pathway.
 We then co-created resources for shared decision making.
 We worked with the My Life Choices panel of people with lived experience and health professionals to develop resources through a series of virtual co-production events.
-See our joint report on the project here
+See our joint report on the project here.

 Digital Notts – Inclusive information on long term conditions for the NHS App